klebster2/projects/index.md

 ## language modelling

-I built a chargram language model with a classmate for Accelerated Natural Language Processing.
+I built a chargram language model with a classmate for the Accelerated Natural Language Processing course we had in the Fall of 2018.
 Find that project [here](https://github.com/klebster2/chargram-model).

 A sped up example of generation is shown below: